Skip links

 in Tags

-Ronald DePinho of the Dana Farber Cancer Institute in Boston demonstrates in an experiment on mice that with appropriate chemical signals it is possible to make a suitably genetically modified organism rejuvenate.
-The DNA of mice is modified so that it does not express telomerase,
+Ronald DePinho of the Dana Farber Cancer Institute in Boston demonstrates in an experiment on mice that with appropriate chemical signals it is possible to rejuvenate an appropriately genetically modified organism.
+The DNA of the mice is modified so as not to express telomerase, which

 May 21, 2010